-Dust control is useful in any process area, loading and unloading area, material handling areas, and transfer areas where dust is generated.
-Street sweeping is limited to areas that are payed.
-NSTALLATION/APPLICATION CRITERIA: Mechanical dust collection systems are designed according to the size of dust particles and Mechanical equipment should be operated according to the manufacturers' recommendations and should be inspected regularly.
-Generally more expensive than manual systems construction activities nstallation (as well as the design of the equipment).
+DESCRIPTION: Dust control meas construction activ sures are used to stabilize soil from wind erosion, and reduce dust by ties.
+APPLICATION: Dust control is us and transfer areas eful in any process area, loading and unloading area, material handling areas s where dust is generated.
+Street sweeping is limited to areas that are paved.
+INSTALLATION/APP Mechanical du the amount of LICATION CRITERIA: ist collection systems are designed according to the size of dust particles and air to be processed.
+Manufacturers' recommendations should be followed for